canalplus/rx-player/doc/architecture/index.md

   - __the [Stream](./stream/index.md)__

-    Initialize th content and connects the different modules between one another to allow continuous playback.
+    Initialize the content and connects the different modules between one another to allow continuous playback.